TBD54566975/tbdocs/README.md

   - docs_reporter: `api-extractor`
   - docs_generator: `typedoc-markdown`

-## Initial Setup
+## Development Setup

-After you've cloned the repository to your local machine or codespace, you'll need to perform some initial setup steps before you can develop your action.
+After you've cloned the repository, you'll need to perform some initial setup steps before you can develop your action.

 > [!NOTE]
 >